omeka/omeka-s-enduser/docs/modules/mapping.md

 Within the preview map, there are five buttons:

- * *Zoom in:* The small white square with a black plus sign.
-Each click zooms in one step.
+ * Zoom in: The small white square with a black plus sign.
+Each click zooms in one step (between 0 and 19).
- * *Zoom out:* The small white square with black minus sign.
-Each click zooms out one step.
+ * Zoom out: The small white square with black minus sign.
+Each click zooms out one step (between 0 and 19).
- * *Set the current view as default view:* The small white square with a target or crosshair symbol.
+ * Set the current view as default view: The small white square with a target or crosshair symbol.
 The map will default to a global view.
 Click to set the current view as the default view.
- * *Go to current default view:* The small black square with a black box around a dot.
+ * Go to current default view: The small black square with a black box around a dot.
 This option is only available after a default view has been set.
 Click to pan and zoom map to the selected view.
- * *Clear the default center and zoom level:* The small white square with a black "X".
+ * Clear the default center and zoom level: The small white square with a black "X".
 Click to clear pan and zoom preferences and return to the initial global view.

 ![closeup of the mapping buttons with labels added](../modules/modulesfiles/mappingBlockDefMapButtons.png)